Enter the displacement, angular frequency, time, and phase shift into the calculator to determine the wave amplitude.

 How is amplitude related to energy?

-The higher the energy of a wave the higher that amount of energy contained in that wave, assuming the displacement and frequency of the wave stay the same.
+The higher the energy of a wave the higher the amount of energy contained in that wave, assuming the displacement and frequency of the wave stay the same.

 Does amplitude effect speed?

-No amplitude does not effect speed.
+No amplitude does not affect speed.
 The speed of a wave is determined only by the frequency and wavelength as can be seen in the formula V = f*w.